Bootj05/Solder-goggles/README.md

 - Simple WebSocket API for remote control
 - Runtime WiFi configuration at `/wifi` (SSID, password and device name)
 - Custom mDNS hostname
+- Per-LED custom colors stored as a new `CUSTOM` preset

 ### Hardware
 The previous and next buttons are wired as active-low.
 Pins 34--39 on the